bsesic/judaicalink-docs/docs/faq.rst

 * Enhancing entity linking and enrichment.
 * Developing additional tools using the SPARQL endpoint.

-For detailed contribution guidelines, see the :ref:`Contributing Guide <developer_guide/contributing.rst>`.
+For detailed contribution guidelines, see the :ref:`Contributing Guide <developer_guide_contributing>`.

 Using JudaicaLink
 -----------------